How to watch Elon Musk host SNL

 Related: Marcus Mumford crashes wife Carey Mulligan’s monologue on SNL

-Tesla CEO Elon Musk will make his debut on the sketch show
+SNL is exceptionally enabling international viewers to stream the show in real time

-Saturday Night Live will return on May 8, when Elon Musk will host the 18th episode of this 46th season.
+Saturday Night Live is returning tonight (8 May), with Elon Musk hosting the 18th episode of this 46th season.

 After a few remote episodes last year during the coronavirus pandemic, the SNL cast is back in its New York City studio, where the show has been filming live since October 2020.